 Whether you’re a seasoned lavender user or completely new to using this enchanting culinary herb, you’re certain to find something to please your tastes in this easy and delicious recipe round-up filled with everything from lavender moon milk to savory lavender pies to lavender soda!
 Read on to learn more about lavender’s uses, benefits, cooking tips, plus 16 fun gluten-free & vegetarian lavender recipes!

 How to Cook with Lavender

-Firstly, you want to be certain that you purchase ‘culinary grade’ and/or organic fresh lavender or dried lavender buds to ensure that it hasn’t been contaminated with toxic chemicals.
+- Firstly, you want to be certain that you purchase ‘culinary grade’ and/or organic fresh lavender or dried lavender flowers to ensure that it hasn’t been contaminated with toxic chemicals.

-The English variety of lavender is best suited for cooking with.
-While still safe and edible, Spanish and French lavender is more well suited to bath and body products.
+- The English variety of lavender is best suited for cooking with due to its sweet floral flavors.
+While still safe and edible, Spanish and French lavender (from Provence) are more well suited to bath and body products.

-Infusing dishes with lavender can quickly become a bit overwhelming taste-wise, go easy and sparingly to start.
+- Infusing dishes with lavender can quickly become a bit overwhelming taste-wise, go easy and sparingly to start.
+You usually only need a small amount to make a big impact.
 It can greatly enhance dishes when used subtly.
 If you go overboard, a dish will taste bitter.